aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 16. **Save** your file - you are done!

 17. In Assets, find the Scenes folder.
-Look for **SampleScene** and open it.
+Look for **MainScene** and open it.
 It is time to begin playing the game to test it out.

 18. Hit **play**.
 The goal is to avoid enemies and escape from the haunted house.
 Play around a bit - lose a couple times and try to win if you want.
 This will send some sample data to your Kinesis stream which will end up in your S3 buckett.
 Don't worry about trying to send a lot of data now, you will ingest a lot of sample data to your bucket in the next step.